apache/maven-resolver/src/site/markdown/expected-checksums.md

 This source mimics Maven local repository layout, and stores checksums in similar layout as Maven local repository stores checksums in local repository.

-Hare, just like Maven local repository, the sparse directory can contain multiple algorithm checksums, as they are coded in checksum file path (the extension).
+Here, just like Maven local repository, the sparse directory can contain multiple algorithm checksums, as they are coded in checksum file path (the extension).